IFI funded projects

 Read more about our investment in the Tetlit Zheh Forestry and Bioenergy Project.

 Teslin Tlingit Council

 Investment: $595,000 (IFI and SPI)

-This multi-year investment, which started in 2016 and ends in 2019, laid the foundation for the implementation of biomass wood chip boilers that help the community reduce its reliance on expensive, non-renewable heating fuels.
-The project will also generate training, employment and income for the community due to the installation and maintenance of the heating systems.
+This multi-year investment, which started in 2016 and ended in 2019, laid the foundation for the implementation of biomass wood chip boilers to help the community reduce its reliance on expensive, non-renewable heating fuels.
+The project also generated training, employment and income for the community due to the installation and maintenance of the heating systems.